chrisgrieser/pdf-annotation-extractor-alfred/README.md

 	- Download and install the [PDF Annotation Extractor Workflow](https://github.com/chrisgrieser/pdf-annotation-extractor-alfred/releases/latest/) by double-clicking it.

 5. Required Configuration
-	- using the `aconf` command, select `Set BibTeX Library`, and then search/select your `.bib` file
+	- Using the `aconf` command, select `Set BibTeX Library`, and then search/select your `.bib` file.
+The file has to be in your Alfred Search Scope for this to work; alternatively you can also set the path manually. ([➡️ How to set environment variables in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment)).
-	- using `aconf`, set an output style (Obsidian, Drafts, or Markdown File).
+	- Using `aconf`, set an output style (Obsidian, Drafts, or Markdown File).
 Note that Obsidian as output format requires that you also set a destination folder.
-	- set the Hotkey by double-clicking this field:
+	- Set the Hotkey by double-clicking this field:
 	<img width=18% alt="Set Hotkey" src="https://user-images.githubusercontent.com/73286100/132960488-a60eff61-16a9-42cf-801f-c42612fbfb5e.png">

 ## How to Use